 Expulsion refers to the removal of a student from the school due to the student's repeated violations of the school's rules or for a single violation of such severity that separation from the school is necessary.
-Expulsion is the final form of school discipline and will be used only with the most severe cases in order to ensure the safety of our school.
-Expulsion for behavioral reasons is permanent and readmission is not an option.
-Attending Geneva School is a privilege that is extended on the condition that students and parents accept and support school policies.
+Expulsion is the final form of on the condition that students and parents accept and support school policies.
 If a student is suspended, expelled, or withdrawn due to disciplinary actions, there will be no refund of tuition or waiver of financial obligations.

 Major offenses typically require either a maximum suspension (one week) or expulsion from the school.
 A student under consideration for expulsion may be placed on suspended leave for a maximum of three school days while the matter is under review by the Head of School.
-All decisions to expel for major offenses are made by the Head of School in consultation with school leadership and the Board of Trustees.
+All decisions to expel for major offenses are made by the Head of